mabarnes/moment_kinetics/docs/src/manufactured_solution_test_examples.md

 # List of Manufactured Solutions Test TOML inputs

 Here we list the existing manufactured solution test inputs.
+These inputs are examples only, and in most cases we only keep the lowest resolution examples.
+The user should copy these inputs and make a series of TOML with increasing resolutions to generate a series of simulations on which the numerical errors can be tested and compared to the expected scaling of the numerical method employed.

 # 1D1V tests